open-amt-cloud-toolkit/docs/docs/Topics/MEBX/dnsSuffix.md

 2\.
 While the device is booting up, press `Ctrl+P` to reach the MEBX login screen

+!!! important
+    In the example above `Ctrl+P` reaches the MEBX login screen.
+BIOS screen activation may vary among manufacturers.
+Check your system documentation.

 3\.
 Enter the AMT password
 !!!
 NOTE
     If it is the first time entering MEBX and the device has not been provisioned previously, the default password is `admin`.
 It will prompt you to create a new password.